end2endzone/end2endzone-hugo/content/blog/2021-03-14-pidvr-record-over-the-air-tv-on-a-raspberry-pi-4.md

 tvheadend - scan status

 The scan will now commence.
-It will search for &quot;muxes&quot; and &quot;services&quot; that are distributed via those muxes.
+It will search for "muxes" and "services" that are distributed via those muxes.
 Note, a service is a TV channel.
 When the scan hits 100% you'll be able to see how many muxes and services it's picked up.

 [![tvheadend - scan status (100% completed)](http://www.end2endzone.com/wp-content/uploads/2021/03/tvheadend_screenshot05b.png)](http://www.end2endzone.com/wp-content/uploads/2021/03/tvheadend_screenshot05b.png)